-- The president of the college is readily available to students. - The provost advises students regarding their general educational plans, choice of programs, vocational planning, curricular problems, difficulties with study, and withdrawals from college. - The admissions office, under the direction of the provost, assists students in application and acceptance to the college. - The academic advising office advises students regarding enrollment in their academic programs. - The vice president for finance advises students regarding tuition, expenses, and emergency assistance.
+- The president of the college is readily available to students. - The provost advises students regarding their general educational plans, choice of programs, vocational planning, curricular problems, difficulties with study, and withdrawals from college. - The admissions office, under the direction of the vice president for enrollment management, assists students in application and acceptance to the college. - The academic advising office advises students regarding enrollment in their academic programs. - The vice president of finance advises students regarding tuition, expenses, and emergency assistance.